Anwar Jaber, PhD

 Biography

 Dr. Anwar Jaber is an architect and assistant professor at the Waterloo School of Architecture, Faculty of Engineering.
-Her interdisciplinary research explores the meaning and change of architecture and urbanism, focusing on the socio-politics of cities that experience political conflicts, settler colonialism, and inequity.
-She is also interested in critical theory, indigenous studies and migration in Canada and beyond, and feminism in the global south, especially in the Middle East and Arab countries.
+Her interdisciplinary research explores the meaning and change of architecture and urbanism, focusing on the socio-politics of cities in political transformations.
+She investigates contexts experiencing conflicts, settler colonialism, and inequity, with a particular interest in the role of architecture in nation-state formation in the Middle East and Arab countries.
 Born and raised in East Jerusalem, Dr. Jaber holds an MPhil and a Ph.D. in Architecture from the University of Cambridge in England.

 Dr Jaber brings international experience from the Middle East and Europe.
-In addition to practicing as an urban planner for marginalized Palestinian communities in East Jerusalem, her research on emerging national-political institutions in Palestine attracted funding from various bodies such as Said Foundation, Cambridge Trust at the University of Cambridge, the AMTD Foundation, and the Palestinian-American Research Center.
-At Waterloo School of Architecture, she is a member of REEJ – Racial Equity and Environmental Justice Committee and co-founded the Spatial Equity Reading Group.
+In addition to practicing as an urban planner for marginalized Palestinian communities in East Jerusalem, her research on emerging national-political institutions in Palestine attracted funding from various bodies such as Said Foundation, Cambridge Trust at the University of Cambridge, the AMTD Foundation.

 Research Interests